tonoyandev/personal-website/content/services.md

 ###### Solving problems

-I design products that are more than pretty.
-I make them shippable and usable.
-Et tempor non mollit dolor et do aute voluptate ea ullamco.
+With extensive experience in the blockchain sector and a knack for innovative problem-solving, I provide solutions that are not only effective but also tailored to your unique needs.
+I believe in the power of collaboration and clear communication, ensuring that we achieve your business goals together.

 ###### What you can expect

+- Consulting
-- Design Strategy
+- Development
+- WEB3 & Smart Contracts
-- Web and Mobile App Design
+- Audit and PenTest
-- Front-end Development

 ###### Applications I'm fluent in

+- Web3 JS
+- Solidity
+- React JS
-- Design Strategy
+- Node JS
-- Web and Mobile App Design
-- Front-end Development
+- Microservices

 <Sep size="12" />